Technigo/project-custom-hooks-qr-code-generator-vite/instructions.md

 This project is a fantastic opportunity to explore the capabilities of React and custom hooks.
 The existing codebase provides a solid foundation, and your task is to ensure that the application is polished, potentially adding any additional features or improvements that you identify.

-- Attention to Detail: Ensure that the application is user-friendly and that any additional features are implemented thoughtfully.
+- Attention to Detail: Ensure that the application is user-friendly and that features are implemented thoughtfully.
 - Be Honest: If there are aspects of the project that you find challenging or are unable to implement, communicate this transparently.
-- Explore: Feel free to explore additional libraries or tools that could enhance the project.

 ### Core Functionality: